NamitaMalik/Editing-JavaScript-Object-using-AngularJS/README.md

 ####1 : Modify the existing keys/values.
 1. We have an `updateKey` function, which is called as soon as user modifies the key. `updateKey()` is called on the **blur** **event** of the **key** field.
 2. `updateKey()` takes two parameters i.e. `newKey` and `oldKey`, names of which are self explanatory.
 3. Now, let's move on to `HTML` for a while and see what is happening there.
-Here is the line which we need to investigate these two lines specifically:
+We need to investigate these two lines specifically:
  `<div ng-repeat="oldKey in objectController.notSorted(objectController.student)">`
  and
 `<input type="text" ng-model="newKey" ng-init="newKey=oldKey" ng-blur="objectController.updateKey(newKey, oldKey)">`.